HarshKothari88/authenticity/README.md

 - **Comprehensive Data Collection**: Effortlessly provide your basic details, including name, date of birth (DOB), address, PAN card/Aadhaar number, signature, income range, and type of employment, through a conversational interface.
 - **Multilingual Support**: Break language barriers with our multilingual support, ensuring that everyone, regardless of their language proficiency, can complete the KYC process with ease.
 - **Accessibility Across Generations**: Designed to be intuitive for users of all ages, from digital natives to those less familiar with technology.
-- **Ease Of Use**: Authentify is designed with enhanced accessibility features, ensuring individuals with disabilities can navigate and complete the KYC process with ease, thanks to adaptive functionalities tailored to accommodate a wide range of physical and sensory needs.
+- **Ease Of Use**: Authenticity is designed with enhanced accessibility features, ensuring individuals with disabilities can navigate and complete the KYC process with ease, thanks to adaptive functionalities tailored to accommodate a wide range of physical and sensory needs.
 - **Privacy and Security**: Your privacy is our priority.
 We employ state-of-the-art security measures to protect your personal information throughout the KYC process.